-The Japan Fair Trade Commission (JFTC) can order members of a cartel to cease and desist the cartel activities or to take any other measures necessary to eliminate the cartel activities.
+The JFTC can order members of a cartel to cease and desist the cartel activities or to take any other measures necessary to eliminate the cartel activities.

 The cease-and-desist order is effective upon service to its recipient.
-The recipient must comply with the terms of the order even if it is challenging the order, unless the enforcement of such order is suspended by a decision by the court.
+The recipient must comply with the terms of the order even if it is challenging the order, unless the enforcement of such an order is suspended by a decision by the court.